 While roughly 39 percent of Gen Xers and 28 percent of baby boomers used streaming services also to access TV, many more (including 61 percent of baby boomers) used programs like Netflix and Hulu for their feature-length movie content instead.

 If you want to watch popular shows like “The Handmaid’s Tale” or “The Crown,” you won’t be able to escape either paying for or borrowing someone’s login information for Hulu or Netflix.
 As popular as streaming has become for everything from TV and movies to music and sports, there’s still plenty of sharing going on.
 More common with MLB.TV and HBO NOW than any other platform, a lot of people either give out or receive shared access to these programs.

 With the biggest price increase in Netflix history coming in 2019, you should be thinking about how you can get the most out of your account – and pay the least for it.
 Netflix prices vary by country, and depending on the size of your regional Netflix library, you might be getting a raw deal.
 The good news is you can watch Netflix through a VPN to access other countries’ libraries, as long as you know which VPNs to use.
-Comparitech has logged thousands of hours of in-depth research to help you choose a VPN and unblock geo-locked content from around the world.
+Comparitech has logged thousands of hours of in-depth research to help you choose a VPN and securely access your usual content from around the world.
 Visit us online at Comparitech today to learn more!